 - Be careful when sharing political and/or religious views

 - Delete offensive wall posts.
 When in doubt, delete it.

 - Google yourself and then automate it with Google Alerts

-Continually consider the “Wall Street Journal” or “NY Times” test before posting – would you want your family to see this posting if it was a headline in the WSJ or NYT?
+Continually consider the “Wall Street Journal” or “NY Times” test before posting – would you want your family to see this posting if it was a headline in the Wall Street Journal or New York Times?
 What about an employer’s reaction?
-If the answer is no, don’t post it.
-This is not Las Vegas; whatever you post online, remains online for anyone, anywhere to see it or read it FOREVER!
-Remember, no matter what channel you post on, every “like”, comment, status update or photo posted online leaves a digital footprint!
+If the answer is no, do not post it.
+Whatever you post online remains online for anyone, anywhere to see it or read it forever!
+Remember, no matter what channel you post on, every “like,” comment, status update, or photo posted online leaves a digital footprint!
 That footprint will be either positive or negative.
 Having a positive, consistent presence on various social media sites makes it easier for hiring managers to find you.

 Managing Your Reputation Throughout College

-College students can best control their online reputations by remaining proactive about submissions; make sure you’re absolutely certain that a post won’t damage your career or academic opportunities before you publish it.
+Students can best control their online reputations by remaining proactive about submissions; make sure certain a post will not damage your career or academic opportunities before you publish it.
 Having this mental filter can prevent social media emergencies when you must rush to remove content or contact website administrators.
-Be very deliberate with the information you post online, and make sure that it doesn’t tarnish other people’s reputations either!
+Be very deliberate with the information you post online, and make sure that it does not tarnish other people’s reputations either!

 - Avoid over-sharing information with the public; it could put you at risk.

-- Avoid adding current instructors or school administrators since the content either of you post can lead to awkward academic situations.
-For example, if you skip class and accidentally post a photo from the beach.
+- Avoid adding current instructors or school administrators since the content you post can lead to awkward academic situations, i.e., skipping class and accidentally posting a photo from the beach.

-- Remove or hide content that might affect your job search prospects
+- Remove or hide content that might compromise your job search prospects

 - Develop professional social networking ties through websites like LinkedIn